carmenlup/Introspect2b/Documentation/ManualDeployResourcesInAzure.md

 This document provides step-by-step instructions for manually deploying the related services In azure The used servicis for ClaimStatus are:

-- Azure Container Registry (ACR)
+1. Azure Container Registry (ACR)
-- Azure Container Apps (ACA)
+2. Azure Container Apps (ACA)
-- Azure Log Analytics Workspace
+3. Azure Log Analytics Workspace
-- Azure Cntainer Environment
+4. Azure Container Environment
-- Api Management (APIM)
+5. Api Management (APIM)
+---
 ## 1. Deployment to Azure Container Registry (ACR)
 We will use Azure CLI for this objective.
 ##### 1.1 Login to azure